Brilhante29/upload_files/README.md

 ```

 3. When the services are up, open [http://localhost:4200](http://localhost:4200) and choose a file to upload.
+   Use the **Upload** button to send the file in 5&nbsp;MiB chunks.
+After the upload completes
+   click **Download Latest** to retrieve the most recently uploaded object from the bucket.

-The Lambda function exposes `/start`, `/part`, and `/complete` paths through API Gateway and writes the
+The Lambda function exposes `/start`, `/part`, `/complete` and `/latest` paths through API Gateway and writes the
 uploaded object to the configured S3 bucket in 5&nbsp;MiB parts.